aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonexporthyperlinktype/_index.md

 public final class JsonExportHyperlinkType
 ```

-Represents type of exporting hyperlinks to json.
+Represents type how to export hyperlinks to json.
 ## Fields

 | Field | Description |